stfc-aeg/odin-react-workshop/README.md

 ### [useCallback](https://react.dev/reference/react/useCallback)

-- Caches a function definition between re-renders, and only re-defines that function if any of it's **Dependencies** change
+- Caches a function definition between re-renders, and only re-defines that function if any of its **Dependencies** change

 ``` tsx
 const cachedFunc = useCallback(Func, dependencies);